miguelazue/SP500-Direction-Prediction-News-Sentiment-Topic/README.md

 ## Directories Overview

 ### Data - Directory
-This directory is available in the Github Repository with intermediate data files and results.
+ This directory stores the preprocessed data files and results.
+This directory and its contents are available in the Github Repository

 - `consolidated_data/`: Folder with files that consolidate the preprocessed data
 - `consolidated_results/`: Folder for storing the obtained results